mrsandipandas/mrsandipandas.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
 Currently, I am working as an Industrial PhD student employed by Scania and KTH and expect to graduate by Dec, 2023.
 The position is funded through a <a href="https://strategiska.se/en/">Swedish Foundation For Strategic Research</a> scholarship.
-My PhD project is also affiliated with Wallenberg AI, <a href="https://wasp-sweden.org/">Autonomous Systems and Software Program</a>.
+My PhD project is also affiliated with <a href="https://wasp-sweden.org/">Wallenberg AI, Autonomous Systems and Software Program</a>.
 </p>